 Who am I?

-I am a Warwick Zeeman Lecturer in infectious disease epidemiology at the Mathematics Institute, University of Warwick.
-I use mathematical models and statistical methods to analyse the dynamics of endemic and emerging diseases, with a particular focus on the surveillance and elimination of vector-borne Neglected Tropical Diseases (NTDs).
+I am a Royal Society University Research Fellow in infectious disease epidemiology in the Department of Statistics, University of Warwick.
+I use mechanistic models and statistical methods to analyse the dynamics of endemic and emerging diseases, with a particular focus on the surveillance and elimination of vector-borne Neglected Tropical Diseases (NTDs).

-I run an outreach YouTube channel, Epi with Emma, and currently lecture courses in mathematical modelling (University of Warwick) and infectious disease epidemiology (University of Oxford).
+I run an outreach YouTube channel, Epi with Emma, and currently lecture online courses in infectious disease epidemiology (University of Oxford).

 COVID-19 response

 I joined the UK COVID-19 response through the Royal Society RAMP initiative in early 2020.
-This has led to a number of ongoing conversations with groups such as: SPI-M, SPI-B, the NHS Test & Trace program, and JBC.
-Across the pandemic, my research direction has been led by these conversations and I have contributed modelling results on topics such as contact tracing effectiveness, backwards tracing, isolation adherence, lockdown easing and test sensitivity.
+This led to a number of ongoing conversations with groups such as: SPI-M, SPI-B, the NHS Test & Trace program, and JBC.
+Across the pandemic, my research direction was led by these conversations and I contributed modelling results on topics such as contact tracing effectiveness, backwards tracing, isolation adherence, lockdown easing and test sensitivity.